sgoldenlab/simba/docs/Tutorial_DLC.md

 1. Under **Single Video Analysis**, click on `Browse File` and select one of the video.

-2. Click on `Single Video Analysis`
+2. Click on `Single Video Analysis`.

 #### Multiple Videos Analysis